quacksouls/bitburner/doc/guide/stock.md

 the profit in the reserve.
 The fraction to keep should leave you with funds for purchasing shares of other stocks.
 For example, consider 10% as the maximum percentage of the profit to keep.
 If keeping 10% of the profit would leave you with less money than your spend threshold, lower the percentage to 9%.
+And so on.
+It might happen that you cannot even keep 1% of the profit.
+In that case, keep nothing at all (i.e. zero percent of the profit) for this particular sell transaction.

 Let's discuss how to calculate the profit from selling all shares of a stock.
 The function